Chitaoji/textpy/README.md

 # textpy
-Reads a python file/module and statically analyzes it.
+Reads a python file/module and statically analyzes it, this works well with Jupyter extensions in VScode.

 ## Installation